-The approach and assumptions set out above result primarily in an annual reduction in the loan charges budget over the assessment period, which largely reflects the reducing nature of the loan charges grant as noted above.
+The approach and assumptions set out above result primarily in a reducing loan charges budget over the 25 year assessment period, which largely reflects the reducing nature of the loan charges support grant as noted above.

-Members are however asked to note that even should the Council undertake no new borrowing beyond the period of the Financial Plan (i.e. from 2021/22 onwards), a small basic annual increase in General Revenue Grant applied averaging some £0.017 million per annum would still be required over the period 2018/19 to 2041/42.
-This would be necessary to meet the overall projected loan charges costs of borrowing already undertaken and projected to be undertaken up to and including 2020/21 (i.e. already unavoidable costs).
+Members are asked to note that even should the Council undertake no new borrowing beyond the period of the Financial Plan (i.e. from 2020/21 onwards), a small basic annual increase in General Revenue Grant applied averaging some £0.012 million per annum would still be required over the period 2017/18 to 2040/41.
+This would be required to meet the projected loan charges costs of borrowing already undertaken and projected to be undertaken up to and including 2019/20 (i.e. already unavoidable costs).
 A core capital programme would still exist, however it would have to be exactly matched to General Capital Grant and capital receipts levels which is impractical as it assumes that no slippage would ever occur on the capital programme.

-It is considered appropriate therefore that an annual uplift to the General Revenue Grant applied in excess of the basic £0.017 million noted above should be provided in order to provide a sufficient core capital programme level to meet basic capital spend needs and to allow flexibility to deal with slippage issues as they arise.
-In this regard it should be noted that the net effect of the assumptions and detail set out in this report combined with the £0.233 million balance of the assumed £0.250 million annual increase in General Revenue Grant applied, has allowed a future core capital programme value to be assumed of up to £14.000 million per annum.
+It is considered appropriate therefore that an annual uplift to the General Revenue Grant applied in excess of the basic £0.012 million noted above should be provided in order to provide a sufficient core capital programme level to allow flexibility to deal with slippage issues as they arise.
+In this regard it should be noted that the net effect of the assumptions and detail set out in this report combined with the £0.238 million balance of the assumed £0.250million annual increase in General Revenue Grant applied, has allowed a future core capital programme value to be assumed of up to £14.000 million per annum.